SaltyGoo/saltygoo.github.io/_posts/2020-11-13-poppys-milk.md

 title: Poppy's Milk
 ---

-R: Touch		D: 1 hour
+**R**: Touch		**D**: 1 hour

-You brew up a fragrant milky potion which, if drunk within an hour, makes the drinker forget the last [dice] hours of their life.
+You brew up a fragrant milky potion to cast this spell, which, if drunk within an hour, makes the drinker forget the last [dice] hours of their life.

 ###### *milk + poppy*